Amzani/apidesk-sdk-test-def/docs/models/components/createleadrequesttype.md

 # CreateLeadRequestType

-Specifies the category or purpose of the website associated with the lead, such as 'personal', 'business', or 'portfolio'.
-This helps in categorizing the lead's online presence for better context in CRM records.
-Ensure the type is a valid string that accurately reflects the website's use.
+Specifies the category or nature of the website associated with the lead.
+This information helps in categorizing and managing leads based on their online presence.
+It should be a descriptive string that accurately reflects the website's purpose or type.

 ## Example Usage